THE DISCOURSE

 A PHILOSOPHY & DISABILITY WORKSHOP

 The DIScourse is an ongoing, virtual philosophy and disability workshop co-organized by S.P.
-Leeds and Sara Purinton in partnership with the Society for Philosophy and Disability (SPD)
+Leeds and Sara Purinton, in partnership with the Society for Philosophy and Disability

 Although it is primarily for graduate students and faculty working on disability, the DIScourse is open to anyone interested in issues related to disability.